Posted on April 5, 2015 in DUI Charges

 Unfortunately, these tests are not always entirely accurate and this can result in innocent people being charged for a crime they did not commit.
 Fortunately, if you feel that the evidence from a breath test you have undergone is flawed, you can appeal the matter and this could be beneficial to your case.

-According to this article on DUI charges, studies suggest that the results of a breath test carried out via a Breathalyzer can err by up to as much as 15 percent.
+Studies suggest that the results of a breath test carried out via a Breathalyzer can err by up to as much as 15 percent.
 This was determined by comparing results with those ascertained via blood draw.
-It is a worrying fact asthis could be enough to move your result from a pass to a failure.
+It is a worrying fact as this could be enough to move your result from a pass to a failure.

 Fortunately, if you find yourself in this situation, an attorney may be able to help.
 He or she can advise you on how best to challenge the results of your breath test and may be able to suggest other steps you can take to further strengthen your defense.